Vauxhall Crossland review - Practicality, comfort and boot space

 There are loads of clever touches that make the Crossland one of the most practical cars in its class

 Practicality is a strong point for the Crossland.
 The tall, upright and square body means there’s loads of room inside for passengers and luggage, with plenty of storage solutions dotted about the cabin.
-It’s only available with five seats but there should be more than enough space inside for most families.
+It’s only available with five seats, but there should be more than enough space for most families.

 At 4,212mm long, the Crossland is comparable to the Nissan Juke, although the Vauxhall is a little narrower at 1,776mm to the Nissan's 1,800mm.
 Compared to the Kia Niro, the Crossland is slightly shorter and narrower, but it's taller at 1,605mm, while the Niro measures 1,585mm.

 Leg room, head room & passenger space

-There is no denying the Crossland is a practical car.
+There is no denying that the Crossland is a practical car.
 In the transition from MPV to SUV, the versatile family car has lost none of its family-friendly flair.
-There is loads of room up front, while in the back you’ll find space for three adults thanks to the fact that there’s plenty of head and shoulder room.
+There is loads of room up front, while in the back, you’ll find space for three adults thanks to the fact that there’s plenty of head and shoulder room.